 Borough of Manhattan Community College is an accredited member of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104, Telephone: (267) 284-5000.
 It is also accredited by the Board of Regents of the University of the State of New York and is a member of the American Association of Community Colleges.
-Its health programs are accredited by the appropriate agencies, including the National League of Nursing, the American Health Information Management Association, and the Commission on Accreditation of Allied Health Educational Programs.
+Its health programs are accredited by the appropriate agencies, including the Accreditation Commission for Education in Nursing, the American Health Information Management Association, and the Commission on Accreditation for Health Informatics and Information Management Education.